Astronomy in Iran

 The Museum of Time

-This building belongs to the Qajar period and encompasses tools for time calculation and calendar which has the area of 5000 square meters and the building has the area of 700 square meters.
+This building belongs to the Qajar period and encompasses tools for time calculation and calendar which has an area of 5000 square meters and the building has an area of 700 square meters.
 It is also the first museum of time in Iran.
-You can visit primitive clocks such as sundials, hourglasses, water-clocks, and fuel-clocks within the yard.
+You can visit primitive clocks such as sundials, hourglasses, water clocks, and fuel clocks within the yard.
 There are mechanic clocks, pocket clocks, and watches inside the building.
 Besides, a section of the museum is dedicated to solar calendar documents and its history in Iran.

 Sundials of Iran

-Sundials are devices which demonstrate time based on the position of the sun in the sky.
+Sundials are devices that demonstrate time-based on the position of the sun in the sky.
 The most common type of sundials uses a pole to show the time on a plain surface or a pad.
 A lot of sundials exist in Iran for astronomy enthusiasts to visit and the largest of them is in Zanjan.

 Gonbad Mina Planetarium

 The construction of the planetarium resembles a symbolic sun.
 It is inspired by the Iranian elements of architecture and is built by Iranian architects.
 The equipment inside the structure was made by companies skilled in this field.

 Gonbad Mina is, in fact, a complex with two applications:

 – A simulator of the known universe, consisting of all planets, celestial objects, galaxies, and stars

 – 3D movie theatre in which you can see scientific movies with astronomical subjects